White Egg Layers

 Read More

-Our white egg layers offer a level of production and efficiency that is hard to match.
-Depending on the climate and quality of care, growers can yield up to 335 eggs per year.
+Our chicken breeds that lay white eggs have an unmatched level of efficiency.
+Depending on the quality of care, growers can yield up to 335 eggs per year.

-Seeking the max egg yield?
-The White Leghorn chicken is the layer you need.
-They are lightweight and offer a great feed conversion rate, so they are an excellent choice for farms that are seeking to maximize their profits.
+Leghorns are lightweight and offer a great feed conversion rate, so they are an excellent choice for farms that are seeking to maximize their profits.
+This is the most popular commercial layer on the market.

-Our Pearl Star is a relatively new breed, but they are quickly gaining popularity among poultry lovers.
-They are more docile than other breeds, so they are suitable for a backyard or homestead.
+Our Pearl Star is a relatively new hybrid, but they are quickly gaining popularity among poultry lovers.
+They are active and friendly, so they are suitable for a backyard flock or homestead.

 We're here to help.